everaccountable/easy_prefs/README.md

 /////////////////////////////////////////////////////////////
 // An example unit test.
 Notice that we call load_testing()
 // so that the preferences file is temporary and gets cleaned
 // up after the test.
+Unlike load(), load_testing() will panic
+// directly if there's an error.
 #[cfg(test)]
 mod tests {
     use super::*;